Menooker/Dogee/Readme.md

 MemServers=
 127.0.0.1 11211
 ```

+ * "MasterPort" is the port that master node will listen.
+ * "DSMBackend" will select the kind of DSM for Dogee.
+Currently, we support coarse-grained mode ("ChunkMemcached") and fine-grained mode ("Memcached") of memcached as DSM.
+Coarse-grained mode usually works better in applications which often move large chunks of data between DSM and local memory.
+ * "DSMCache" will select the kind of cache for DSM.
+The available options include "NoCache" (using DSM directly) and "WriteThroughCache" (using a write through cache)

 ### Run the master node and the whole cluster
 Make sure the file "DogeeConfig.txt" is in the current directory.
 Then on master node, run
 ```bash